-Armory nabs $40M Series C as commercial biz on top of open source Spinnaker project takes off – TechCrunch
+Armory nabs $40M Series C as commercial biz on top of open-source Spinnaker project takes off – TechCrunch

 “There’s actually a really big difference between diversity and inclusion, and there’s a great Vernā Myers quote that diversity is being asked to the party and inclusion is being asked to dance, and so it’s actually important for us not only to focus on diversity, but also focus on inclusion because that’s how we win.
 By having a heterogeneous company, we will outperform a homogeneous company,” he said.

 While the company has moved to remote work during COVID, Odio says they intend to remain that way, even after the current crisis is over.
-“Now obviously COVID been a real challenge for the world including us.
-We’ve gone to a fully remote-first model, and we are going to stay remote first even after COVID.
+“Now obviously COVID been a real challenge for the world, including us.
+We’ve gone to a fully remote-first model, and we are going to stay remote-first even after COVID.
 And it’s really important for us to be taking care of our people, so there’s a lot of human empathy here,” he said.

 But at the same time, he sees COVID opening up businesses to move to the cloud and that represents an opportunity for his business, one that he will focus on with new capital at his disposal.
 “In terms of the business opportunity, we exist to help power the transformation that these enterprises are undergoing right now, and there’s a lot of urgency for us to execute on our vision and mission because there is a lot of demand for this right now,” he said.